Skip to Content

 Whether it’s flights, accommodations, or tickets for the main Barcelona attractions – booking in advance means that you have more choices and much better prices.
 It also means less wasted time queuing and more relaxing time sightseeing and enjoying this fabulous city.
 After all, you want to make the most of your time in Barcelona and not spend all your precious time standing in lines.

-Also, doing your research in advance means that you will avoid disappointment to find that the places you want to visit are closed or tickets sold out.
+Also, doing your research in advance means that you will avoid the disappointment of finding out that the places you want to visit are closed or sold out.
 Below are some examples that illustrate what I mean.

 For example, we really wanted to see the dancing fountain of Barcelona, the Magic Fountain of Montjuïc, and were told that it dances every night.
 However, it’s not the case.
 Furthermore, since we were traveling in the low season, it was actually only dancing three times a week.